2U (company): 2017-2020: Growth through acquisition

+2020-present: Reorganization

 2U strongly benefited from the shift to online learning brought on by the response to COVID-19, with a large growth in gross revenue in 2020.
 The company also reduced its debt.
 2U was servicing more than 275,000 students as of late 2020.
 2U said that the pandemic also increased interest in its revenue-sharing pricing model from new and existing clients.
 Also in 2020, the London School of Economics agreed to expand its scope business with 2U to include two additional undergraduate degrees in mathematics and finance.
 In September, 2U and Columbia University's engineering school announced an expansion of their work together, where 2U would help launch the Columbia Artificial Intelligence Program, an online program targeted at working executives.

 Before the start of the 2020–2021 academic year, Boston, Massachusetts-based Simmons University announced that it would be delivering hundreds of courses online in order to cope with the COVID-19 crisis.
 The expanded agreement with Simmons also provided for the creation of additional degree programs aimed at non-traditional students, with lower tuition than in-person programs.
 Simmons received services from 2U on a revenue-share basis.

-In June 2021, 2U announced a strategic agreement with education assistance benefits manager Guild Education.
+In February 2021, 2U announced a strategic agreement with education assistance benefits manager Guild Education.
+The partnership allowed 2U online degrees, boot camps and nondegree certificate programs to become available to employees at companies that are Guild customers, like Walmart, Chipotle, Lowe’s, and the Walt Disney Corporation.
 The same year, 2U purchased massive open online course (MOOC) provider edX for $800 million cash.
 Also in June, Netflix and 2U announced an expansion of their boot camps for Talladega College, St. Edward's University, Marymount University, and Edward Waters College.